 - Millennials: People born between 1980 - 2000

 While the marketing world has been obsessed with appealing to millennials for some time now, studies show that it’s actually baby boomers who control more than 70 percent of the nation’s disposable income.
 Since baby boomers are now entering their post-career lives, this opens a grand opportunity for marketers to reach 74 million baby boomers who are about to have loads of free time to shop and buy things.

 With baby boomers making up such a massive segment of the consumer population, it’s essential for practically every business to know how to speak to their wants and needs.
-Here’s what you need to know to successfully reach baby boomers with your marketing:
+Here’s how to market to baby boomers successfully:

 Computers are still the way to go

 Even though marketers have been preoccupied with taking things mobile to reach the younger generation, baby boomers still prefer to shop online via computers and laptops as opposed to phones and tablets.